-Even though the company has banned incentivized reviews on Amazon in 2016, sellers and buyers are still dealing with fake reviews.
+Even though the company banned the incentivized review on Amazon in 2016, sellers and buyers are still dealing with fake reviews.

-What are incentivized reviews?
+What is an incentivized review?
 Incentivized reviews are Amazon reviews that are written by a customer who has agreed to leave a positive review for a benefit.

 Despite the company’s efforts to enforce new community guidelines and seller policies, nearly 4 years later, something’s still not adding up… and both Amazon Sellers and Amazon Buyers are getting tired of it.